digitaltrails/vdu_controls/README.md

 the frequency of writes to VDU NVRAM:

  + Slider and spin-box controls only update the VDU when adjustments become slow or stop (when no change occurs in 0.5 seconds).
- + Preset restoration only updates the VDU values that differ from its current values.
+ + Preset restoration only updates the VDU values that differ from the preset's target values.
  + Transitioning effects and transition controls have been disabled for version 2.6.5 onward.
  + Automatic ambient brightness adjustment only triggers a change when the proposed brightness differs from the current brightness by at least 10%.